anatoliansoftwarecommunity/welcome/docs/standard/LABELS.md

 ## Priority Labels

 Priority labels are shown issues' development priority.
-With priority labels can developers decide which issue will be develop first.
+With priority labels can developers decide which issue will be developed first.

 | Group | Name | Color Code | Key | Description |
 |:-------|:------|------------|:-----|:-------------|